Migratory Game Bird Hunting Permit: Overview

 You must carry a valid permit (physical or electronic) with you at all times when hunting, or when in possession of unpreserved migratory game birds or any murres.
 You must be able to show it to game officers upon request.
 Failure to do so will be seen as a contravention of the law.

-You may also need a provincial or territorial licence.
+You may also need a provincial or territorial license.
 Check with the wildlife agency in the area where you plan to hunt for the requirements prior to hunting migratory game birds there.

 How to get your permit

-A Youth MGBH Permit is an option available to hunters who are minors (under the age of 18).
-It gives them with an chance to practice their skills while under the supervision of an adult hunter (over 18 years of age), known as a mentor.
+A Youth MGBH Permit is an option available to hunters who are minors (under the age of 18 on the day the permit is issued).
+It gives them a chance to practice their skills while under the supervision of an adult hunter (over 18 years of age), known as a mentor.

 Provinces and territories may have extra requirements or restrictions on youth and mentor hunting.
 It is important to check the regulations for where you will be hunting.

-The Youth MGBH Permit and electronic CWHC Stamp are only available as of August 1, 2025, through the online MGBH e-Permitting System and are free of charge.
-The permit remains valid until June 30 following the date of issue, even if the holder turns 18 before that date.
+The Youth MGBH Permit and electronic CWHC Stamp are only available as of August 1, 2026, through the Regulatory Services Platform and are free of charge.
+The permit remains valid until June 30 following the date on which it was issued, even if the permit holder turns 18 before that date.

 Canadian Wildlife Habitat Conservation Stamp